Skip to main content

 Latest articles

 Could caffeine be your new go-to training aid?
-Lucy Gornall investigates, with expert advice from sports nutritionist Rob Hobson.
+Here’s what sports nutritionist Rob Hobson says about using caffeine to support training and performance.

 "It's been shown to improve performance in lots of different exercises, especially endurance and high intensity," says Hobson.